tytydraco/yessleep/out/When_driving_late_never_upon_any_circumstances_dare_stop_your_vehicle.md

 As though he clocked in on my escape plan, it began making its way towards with its two back legs.

-Not once taking those eyes off me, it leaned back and forth as it stepped, increasingly upping the speed.
+Not once taking those eyes off me, it leaned side to side as it stepped, increasingly upping the speed.

 I finally took heed of the voice screaming at me to run, and pressed the monstrous car to the highest speed it could go.

-And though I expected it, dread still wormed it’s way through me as I saw the animal in pursuit in my rear view.
-Albeit slow enough to give me enough time to stop at a motel and collect my thoughts.
+And though I expected it, dread still wormed it’s way through me as I saw the animal in pursuit with my rear view.
+Albeit slow enough to give me some time to stop at a motel and collect my thoughts.

 That’s where I’m at now, writing this.
 I’m watching and waiting in case that thing figures out how to open doors.